-1. On a computer connected to the mesh network download the zip file from http://ka7jlo-web.local.mesh/files/repository/KA7JLO/Apps/arednsig/arednsig.zip
+1. On a computer connected mesh network download the zip file from http://ka7jlo-web.local.mesh/file-manager/files/KA7JLO/Apps/nodepower/nodepower.zip

-2. From the downloaded file arednsig.zip, extract the arednsig folder to the desktop.
+2. From the downloaded file nodepower.zip, extract the nodepower folder to the desktop.

 Figure 3.
 Pi Zero connected to VLAN switch in initial setup configuation for installing software on the Pi Zero.
 Note that the VLAN switch WAN port must be connected to a network that has Internet connectivity.
 An Internet connection is required in order to download the software required to set up the Pi Zero.